 On all three sides of the inn there is the often-pounding ocean, the backdrop is an old growth forest.
 When I think of The “Wick” I think of whales and storms and fabulous surf and equally fabulous food.
 At night the only lights on the beach are from glimmering masses of stars, the lighthouse that flashes rhythmically and a few flickering campfires.

 Tofino is rich in great ingredients.
 Crab is harvested all year round; there are wild berries by the ton; the salmon stocks are healthy; the halibut that’s on the menu is landed almost in front of the inn.
 There are gooseneck barnacles, fresh clams and fat, briny beach oysters.
-The inn’s tremendously talented chef, Vancouver Island born, Nick Nutting, uses them all in The Pointe Restaurant, a dining room with a 240’ view of the Pacific.
+The inn’s tremendously talented chefs from newly-appointed Executive Chef Warren Barr (at left), Chef de Cuisine Nick Nutting and Restaurant Chef David Sider, use them all in The Pointe Restaurant, a dining room with a 240’ view of the Pacific.

-He buys cheeses from Little Qualicum Cheeseworks where not only are traditional cows (Brown Swiss, Ayershire, Holstein) milked but so are a small herd of Canadiennes, the hardy breed brought over by Champlain in the early 1600s and which adapted so well to frigid Canadian winters.
-He also serves forth David Wood’s near-legendary goats milk cheeses from Salt Spring Island.
+They buy cheeses from Little Qualicum Cheeseworks where not only are traditional cows (Brown Swiss, Ayershire, Holstein) milked but so are a small herd of Canadiennes, the hardy breed brought over by Champlain in the early 1600s and which adapted so well to frigid Canadian winters.
+They also serves forth David Wood’s near-legendary goats milk cheeses from Salt Spring Island.
 Fraser Canyon rabbit is sourced from the province’s northern interior while the fallow deer on the menu comes from the wild herd on Sidney Island, near Victoria, where it was first introduced in the 1920’s.
-Chef Nutting holds the ‘nose to tail’ philosophy dearly and purchases whole animals from the heritage breeds of pork (Tamworth, Berkshire, Hampshire) pastured at Sloping Hill Farm.
-From them he cures and alder-smokes a variety of charcuterie including bacon and the sausages that are also made in-house and vary “with the whim of the chef/saucier”.
+The entire inn holds the ‘nose to tail’ philosophy dearly and it purchases whole animals from the heritage breeds of pork (Tamworth, Berkshire, Hampshire) pastured at Sloping Hill Farm to be cured and alder-smoked into a variety of charcuterie including bacon and the sausages – all made in-house and varying “with the whim of the chef/saucier”.